A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Introduction

-In addition to the quantum setting, the Q-SASS algorithm provides a powerful stochastic quasi-Newton optimization method for other real-life optimization problems where the underlying randomness cannot be controlled.
-These problems cannot be addressed by using the traditional stochastic quasi-Newton methods that are CRN-based, making Q-SASS a valuable tool for tackling them.
+In this paper, we propose a CRN-free quasi-Newton method for unconstrained stochastic optimization.
+The algorithm is based on SASS (Stochastic Adaptive Step Search \cite{jin2021high}), and we call it Q-SASS (Quasi-Newton SASS).
+Q-SASS is a powerful stochastic quasi-Newton optimization method that is demonstrably useful for solving VQA problems on quantum computers, and other optimization problems where the underlying stochasticity cannot be controlled.
+These problems cannot be addressed using traditional stochastic quasi-Newton methods that are CRN-based, making Q-SASS a valuable tool for tackling them.
+We prove that for nonconvex functions, Q-SASS obtains an $\varepsilon$-stationary point in $O(\frac{1}{\varepsilon^2})$ iterations with overwhelmingly high probability.
+We additionally prove that for strongly convex functions, Q-SASS converges linearly to an $\varepsilon$-optimal point with an overwhelmingly high probability.
+The advantage of the algorithm is confirmed by empirical experiments.

 In the next section we introduce our problem setting and assumptions.
-In \Cref{sec:algo} the CRN-free Q-SASS algorithm is introduced.
-In \Cref{sec:analysis} we first introduce the general analysis framework and then analyze the iteration complexity of this stochastic quasi-Newton method for both non-convex functions and strongly convex functions.
-In \Cref{experiment} we present numerical experiments on both synthetic problems and real problems in quantum chemistry.
+In \Cref{sec:algo} the CRN-free Q-SASS algorithm is introduced. \Cref{sec:analysis} introduces the general analysis framework and analyzes the iteration complexity of this stochastic quasi-Newton method for both nonconvex functions and strongly convex functions.
+Numerical results on both synthetic problems and real problems in quantum chemistry are presented in \Cref{experiment}.
 We conclude with a summary in \Cref{sec: conclusion}.